LaGracia/frontend-nanodegree-mobile-portfolio/README.md

 ### Credits

-As always, I completed this project mainly by learning from others the Udacity discussion forum, so thanks to all who posted questions and answered them there.
+As always, I completed this project mainly by learning from others in the Udacity discussion forum, so thanks to all who posted questions and answered them there.
 Thanks in particular to andrew_R and Susan for their instructions on how to work with source and build files.

 I followed Chris Coyier's excellent explanation on [24ways.org](https://24ways.org/2013/grunt-is-not-weird-and-hard/) for how to install, configure and use Grunt.
 Thanks also to David Bulté for his helpful instructions on [Stack Overflow](http://stackoverflow.com/questions/20337819/change-link-or-script-filename-in-html-after-gruntjs-minify-uglify) for how to use the string-replace plugin.